Characters: Justified Crowe Family

 - Manipulative Bastard: Does her best to plant doubts in Allison's head about her relationship with Raylan, and subsequently tries to put the moves on Raylan as a way of screwing with him.

-- Messy Hair: Constantly looks like she just got out of bed.
+- Messy Hair: She constantly looks like she just got out of bed.

 - The Mole: In the Season 5 finale, she secretly records Daryl's confession, which she later turns over to law enforcement to exonerate Kendal.